rossharper/raspberrysauce/README.md

 # Issues / TODO

-Currently hardcoded to read sensor data and programme data from local filesystem at `/var/lib/homecontrol/sensordata/temperatureSensors/TA/` and `/var/lib/homecontrol/programdata`
+Currently hardcoded by default to read sensor data and programme data from local filesystem at `/var/lib/homecontrol/sensordata/temperatureSensors/TA/` and `/var/lib/homecontrol/programdata`.
+These can also be set via command line arguments.

 The API isn't really an API.
 It is authenticated using the same session-based authentication the web-front end uses.
 It also isn't properly RESTful at the moment.